DmitrySigaev/dijkstra/README.md

 graph, err := dijkstra.Import("path/to/file")
 ```

-ie; node then each arc and it's weight.
-The default is to use nodes with numbers starting from 0, but the package will map string appropriatly.
+i.e. node then each arc and it's weight.
+The default is to use nodes with numbers starting from 0, but the package will map string appropriately.

 #### Creating a graph